 At the end of 2016, Cyanogen moved from Seattle to Palo Alto.
 At the present moment, the company works without Kondik because of personal reasons.
 Kondik himself was vocal about his disagreements with the

 Kondik planned to take the CyanogenMod firmware project for himself, but, as the brand belonged to Cyanogen Inc, the project would have to be forked, rebranded and financed through crowdfunding.
 As a result, Cyanogen shut down CyanogenMod, handing the source codes, unfinished builds and other data to the developer community, while the aforementioned fork was named LineageOS.
 At the moment, it can boast about 480 000 installs, and the firmware is especially popular with OnePlus smartphone owners.

-Today, Android has about two billion users, and one of the most recognizable logos in the world of mobile devices is its little green robot, whose life story begins in Russia.
+Android has one of the most recognizable logos in the world of mobile devices.
+His life story begins in Russia

 A story of Jesse Wilson, the one of the most recognizable Android-evangelists in the world

 A list of basic skills, guides, useful articles and sources that a beginner Android developer should know